jsauve/Auth0Demo/README.md

 #### Insecure storage of authentication token and profile information
 For the purposes of this sample, the token and profile information that is recieved after a successful login is stored in Xam.Plugins.Settings.
 This is done merely as a convenience for this demo.
 This is **_NOT_** a secure storage medium.
 It is strongly advised that you instead use some sort of secure storage mechanism, such as the iOS keychain, or perhaps enctrypted SQLite or encrypted Akavache. **Secure storage of tokens and profiles is _your_ responsibility.**

-This secure key/value pair storage plugin may be a good fit: https://github.com/sameerkapps/SecureStorage
+This secure key/value pair secure storage plugin may be a good fit: https://github.com/sameerkapps/SecureStorage